 The proposed system, "Mentor-Shift: A Mobile Platform Solution on Personalized Tutoring" offers several added features to enhance personalized tutoring.
 It is an application platform designed to streamline a classroom-like interface for mentees to view study materials, complete activities, and check reports to tracks their scores and progress.
 Mentees can submit activities digitally within the application, making the process more efficient, while Mentor can upload eBooks, tutorials, and activities.

-3. The system was evaluated using the ISO 25010 quality model.
+The system was evaluated using the ISO 25010 quality model.

-a.
 Usability: The platform is designed to be easy for students to use, whether you're a mentor looking for students to teach or a mentee.
 With a clean and simple interface, users can easily search study materials, activities, and check reports to tracks their scores and progress.

-b.
 Reliability: The system is built to be dependable, ensuring it runs smoothly without frequent crashes or issues.
 Features like regular data backups and error handling mean that even if something goes wrong, the system can quickly recover, ensuring no information is lost and the platform stays up and running when you need it.

-c.
 Maintainability: The platform is designed to be easy to update and improve over time.
 Whether it's fixing bugs, adding new features, or adjusting to new needs, the system can be tweaked and improved without major overhauls, ensuring it stays relevant and functional for the long term.

-d.
 Portability:

-Conclusions

-Recommendations
+CONCLUSIONS

+Based on the findings, the conclusions below were derived:

+RECOMMENDATIONS

+Based on the conclusions, the following recommendations were formulated.

 References